Capernaum Church, Copenhagen: History

-The church was built at the initiative of the Copenhagen Church Foundation (Danish: Kirkefondet).
-It was built in 1894-05 to design by Valdemar Koch.
+The church was built at the initiative of the Copenhagen Church Foundation (Kirkefondet).
+The building was designed by Valdemar Koch and built in 1895.
+A sacristy, chapel, and church hall were added as an extension to the south-eastern end of the building in 1916.

 Architecture

 The church is built from red brick and has a saddle roof topped by a ridge turret.
-The facade to Frederikssundsvej has round-arched windows, a Lombard band and a relief of an angel above the main entrance.
+Unlike most churches in Denmark, Capernaum Church is not oriented from east to west.
+Instead, it is laid out so that the entrance faces Frederikssundsvej, on the north-eastern side of the church.
+The facade facing the street has round-arched windows, a Lombard band, and a relief of an angel above the main entrance.